grafana/mimir/docs/sources/operators-guide/configuring/about-runtime-configuration.md

 ## Runtime configuration of ingester streaming

-An advanced runtime configuration controls whether ingesters transfer encoded chunks (the default) or transfer decoded series to queriers at query time.
+An advanced runtime configuration option controls if ingesters transfer encoded chunks (the default) or transfer decoded series to queriers at query time.

-The parameter `ingester_stream_chunks_when_using_blocks` may only be used in runtime configuration.
+The parameter `ingester_stream_chunks_when_using_blocks` might only be used in runtime configuration.
-A value of true transfers encoded chunks, and a value of false transfers decoded series.
+A value of `true` transfers encoded chunks, and a value of `false` transfers decoded series.

-We strongly recommend against changing the default setting.
-It already defaults to true, and should remain true except for rare corner cases where users have observed slowdowns in Grafana Mimir rules evaluation.
+> **Note:** We strongly recommend that you use the default setting, which is `true`, except in rare cases where users observe Grafana Mimir rules evaluation slowing down.